Migorithm/IAM/README.md

 ## Architecutre pattern explained
 ### Aggregate
-Aggregate is transaction boundary, consisting of aggregate root, sub entities and value objects.<br>
+Aggregate is transaction boundary, consisting of aggregate root, sub entities and value objects.
-It is the smallest unit that can be 'atomically' treated, meaning that if you have to deal with<br>
-multiple aggregates, the operation(transaction) must be separated using, preferrably, eventual consistency.<br>
+It is the smallest unit that can be 'atomically' treated, meaning that if you have to deal with multiple aggregates, the operation(transaction) must be separated using, preferrably, eventual consistency.<br>

 #### State changes of Aggregate
-Aggregate's state must be versioned so it can provide optimistic locking feature thereby alleviating performance<br>
-degradation while keeping operations in atomic transaction.<br>
+Aggregate's state must be versioned so it can provide optimistic locking feature thereby alleviating performance degradation while keeping operations in atomic transaction.
 Any state change is considered an 'event' that belongs to a specific aggregate.
 For example:<br>
 ```python
 #app.utils.models.aggregate_root